trinnguyen/sendfile-cli/README.md

-# medusa-li
+# sendfile-cli

 ## Overview
-- Send files securely via TCP/TLS 1.3 in local network
+- Send files securely via TCP/TLS 1.3 in local network (no Internet needed)
+- Automatically generate TLS private/public keys pair for each connection

 ## Process
 - Each receiver runs a TCP server to listen for connections from sender